 How to Decorate With an Area Rug Over Carpet

-Many homeowners layer rugs over carpet to bring color, pattern, and creativity to their space.
-Here are a few ways to use an area rug over carpet that will transform the look of your home.
+Some may see it as taboo, but many homeowners layer rugs over carpet to bring color, pattern, and creativity to their space.
+There’s no hard and fast rule that says area rugs aren’t allowed in rooms with wall-to-wall carpet.
+Here are a few ways to use an area rug on top of carpet that will transform the look of your home.

 Fluff Up Flat Surfaces